2016 elections in India

-The elections in India in 2016 include the five state legislative assembly elections.
-The tenure of the state legislative assembly of Tamil Nadu, West Bengal, Kerala, Puducherry, Assam, expired during the year.
-More than 18,000 Voter-verified paper audit trail (VVPATs) in 64 Assembly constituencies were used in these 5 elections.
+The 2016 elections in India include the five state legislative assembly elections.
+The tenure of the state legislative assembly of Tamil Nadu, West Bengal, Kerala, Puducherry, and Assam expired during the year.
+More than 18,000 voter-verified paper audit trails (VVPATs) in 64 Assembly constituencies were used in these 5 elections.
 The dates of these elections were announced on 4 March 2016.